lbeder/slowkey/README.md

           Argon2 number of iterations (must be greater than 2 and lesser than or equal 4294967295) [default: 2] --argon2-rc
-          Use rust-crypto's Argon2id implementation instead of libsodium (default) Argon2 number of iterations (must be greater than 2 and lesser than or equal 4294967295) [default: 2] --balloon-s-cost <BALLOON_S_COST>
+          Use rust-crypto's Argon2id implementation instead of libsodium (default) --balloon-s-cost <BALLOON_S_COST>
           Balloon Hash space (memory) cost number of 1 KiB memory block (must be greater than 1 and lesser than or equal 4294967295) [default: 131072]
       --balloon-t-cost <BALLOON_T_COST>